kevinjdonohue/AntergosLinux/README.md

 pacaur is another AUR helper that I installed more recently to search for and install AUR packages.

 Just as yaourt is a wrapper around pacman, so too is pacaur a wrapper around pacman with additional support for AUR.
 So, the same rules apply -- the same arguments above will work with pacaur as they do with pacman and yaourt.

+#### **pacget**

+pacget is a a wrapper around pacaur that provides yaourt style search results, etc.

 ### GUI Settings